Heredone/Animal-AI/docs/configFile.md

 	- **defaults to:** `"default"` (if no name or invalid name given)
 	- **preset list:** `"left-arrow"`, `"right-arrow"`, `"up-arrow"`, `"down-arrow"`, `"u-turn-arrow"`, `"letter-a"`, `"letter-b"`, `"letter-c"`, `"square"`, `"triangle"`, `"circle"`, `"star"`, `"tick"`, `"cross"`
 - `frozenAgentDelays`:
 	- a float that freezes the agent for the specified number of frames at the start of an episode.
-There is no reward decrement during the frozen period, and all other objects continue to move and interact.
+There is no reward decrement or attainment during the frozen period, and all other objects continue to move and interact.
 	- **applies to:** `Agent` only
 	- **defaults to:** `0`